-Migration Story: Why author Aga Maksimowska is revisiting her 2012 novel GIANT.
+Migration Story: Why novelist Aga Maksimowska revisits her Giant

 People tell stories.
 They can’t help themselves.
 Predictable stories, repetitive stories, stories only they know and only they can tell.
 “Therefore,” Dziadek announced after completing another World War II story, “all stories are true,” except when he would tell us how he ended up in the concentration camp Stutthof.
 He didn’t follow it up with “true story,” because he’d never finish that story. – Adapted from GIANT, 2012, Pedlar Press.
 Reprinted with permission.

 Aga Maksimowska's novel GIANT (Pedlar Press) was a Toronto Book Award finalist and a CBC Readers' Choice Top 5 book when it was published in 2012.
 So it was a pretty successful book.
 Which is why we were fascinated to learn that Maksimowska is working on revisiting the universe of GIANT for her next tome.
 We spoke to her in July to find out why?

 Q: For our readers who aren't familiar, what is the general theme of GIANT?